BeskarDev/nexus-rpg/docs/05-combat/02-attacking.md

 - The total amount of damage is then reduced by the enemy’s Armor Value (AV).
 Your damage can’t be reduced below 1.

 If you use a weapon or cast a spell that adds a specific damage type, such as fire, all of the damage from the attack counts as that damage type.

-### Non-lethal Attacks

-When you hit an enemy with a melee weapon and you would inflict an Injury to them, you can choose to inflict two Fatigue to them instead, potentially just knocking them unconscious without killing them.

 ### Lasting Damage